What Is Agile Marketing?

 Day 3: The Single Source of Truth

 Pick one tool—Trello, Asana, even a shared spreadsheet—and make it the only place where work exists.
 If it's not on the board, it doesn't exist.
-No more Slack requests, email assignments, or drive-by desk asks.
+No more Slack requests, email assignments, or drive-by desk requests.

 Start these Monday morning.
 By Friday, you'll have data to justify the full transformation.